-HS Credits: One embedded science credit and one integrated math credit, plus four elective credits.
+HS Proficiencies: Embedded science proficiencies, integrated math proficiencies, technical skills proficiencies and VT AOE Transferable Skills.

 Certifications: American Red Cross CPR and AED (defibrillator) certification; dental radiology certification.
-Recommended Reading Level: Grade 10-12+

 DESIGN AND CREATIVE MEDIA I

 Look at the logo on your T-shirt or ball cap, or the package you opened this morning that your breakfast burrito came in?
 How about the images in iTunes that direct you to download a certain song or the graphic icons on your cell phone?
 What do all these seemingly unrelated examples have in common?
 All were designed by a graphic designer.
 This creative/technical design-based hands-on program is for students who thrive on technology, a challenge, and love computers; for students who are curious about color, imagery, photography, how design interacts with people on a daily basis; for students who want to explore careers in communication and creative media while learning graphic design for print and new media.
 This program mirrors a design studio.
 Students take a design project from concept creation through digital production and preparation for output to various media.
 Students learn the Adobe creative suite (Illustrator, Photoshop, InDesign, etc.) software on a Mac computer.
 Through a combination of project work, site visits, field trips and career work experience, students will gain experience in many aspects of the industry that touch our lives in so many ways.
 For completion of the program students create a portfolio and earn the Design and Creative Media Certification awarded by the Regional Design and Creative Media Advisory Council.
 Students can apply for the second year program where a career-based client driven design studio is managed by the students.